vkrits/SparqlEndPoint/README.md

 ### What is this repository for? ###

-* Quick summary
-Sparql Endpointc clinet for the VRE4EIC Project
+* This is a Sparql Endpointc clinet for the VRE4EIC Project
-* Version
+* Version 0.3
-0.3

 ### How do I get set up? ###

-* Description of how to run it in eclipse:
-Simply run it as Java Application from the main method (Application class)
+* In eclipse, simply run it as Java Application from the main method (Application class)
-* Database configuration
-Requires a Blazegraph running instance
+* Requires a Blazegraph running instance
-* Deployment instructions
-Deployment instructions are no yet available
+* Deployment instructions are no yet available

 ### Who do I talk to? ###

-* Repo owner or admin
-Vangelis Kritsotakis
+* Vangelis Kritsotakis